KipK/vtherm_hysteresis/README.md

 2. Install the repository.
 3. Restart Home Assistant.
 4. Add the `Versatile Thermostat Hysteresis` integration from the Settings / Devices & Services / Add an Integration
+5. Select Husteresis algorithm in your VTherm underlyings configuration.
-5. Select either global defaults or a thermostat-specific configuration.
+6. Select either global defaults or a thermostat-specific configuration in vtherm-hysteresis integration page.

 ### Manual installation